 (That is, unless you’re some mega-Internet start-up with a bunch of folks sinking millions into you.
 But let’s be honest, that’s few and far between.)

-So here’s a new twist on a common idea.
-Instead of tips for a more profitable business, what about tips for a more HAPPY business?
-Businesses don’t have feelings, so I really mean the people of the business.
+So here’s a new twist on a common idea: Instead of tips for a more profitable business, what about tips for a happier business?
+Businesses don’t have feelings, so I really mean the people of the business, your team.
 But people usually ARE the business.

-There are a few things that have helped our company work in a culture of happiness and I’d like to share them.
-Here are a few tips that I think are helpful for our team, and I hope they are helpful to yours.
+There are a few things that help our company work in a culture of happiness, and I’d like to share them:

 1. Flexible Hours